Japan PM talks with BOJ chief, does not push for easing

 The BOJ has stood pat since deploying an intense burst of stimulus last April, when it pledged to double base money via aggressive purchases of government debt and risk assets to accelerate inflation to 2 percent in roughly two years and decisively end 15 years of deflation.

-Abe and Kuroda meet regularly in groups such as a major government advisory panel, but Tuesday's meeting was the first one-on-one since December.
+Abe and Kuroda meet regularly in groups such as a major government advisory panel, but Tuesday's meeting was the first one-on-one between the two since December.
 Kuroda said it was "nothing special" and simply part of the regular face-to-face exchanges that occur between Japan's prime minister and its central bank governor.

+(Corrects 12th paragraph to show that Nakahara was speaking to Reuters not to Abe)

-(Additional reporting by Yoshifumi Takemoto and Kaori Kaneko; Editing by Chris Gallagher, William Mallard and Ron Popeski)
+(Additional reporting by Yoshifumi Takemoto and Kaori Kaneko; Editing by Chris Gallagher and William Mallard)